sttng/gb-stuff/sotn/readme.md

 # Castlevania: Symphony Of The Night [Gameboy Considerations)

-Screens in SOTN (PSX) are 16x13 tiles, with each tiles being 16 x 16 pixels.
+Screens in SOTN (PSX) are 16x13 tiles, with each tile being 16 x 16 pixels.
 This makes each screen 256 x 208 pixel.

 ![One_Screen](Debug%20Room_One_PSX.png)